john77eipe/john77eipe.github.io/http-sessions-servlets-for-java-devs.md

 Yes.

 1. Let's say it takes 2 mins for the complete execution but your server's HTTP  timeout setting might be less than this.
    Changing the global setting just for one of scenarios isn't justifiable.
 2. Very poor end-user friendliness.
 The user might just staring at the page without any clue on whats happening.

-Solution
+Solution?

 You need 2 things - the connection shouldn't timeout and the user should see some incremental response/output.